zopefoundation/manuel/src/manuel/README.txt

     two: 4, 5, 7
     three: 3, 5, 1

-Also, instead of a single "match" attribute, the region will have start_match and end_match attributes.
+Also, instead of just a "start_match" attribute, the region will have start_match and end_match attributes.

     >>> region.start_match
     <_sre.SRE_Match object at 0x...>